Houston Estate Planning Attorney

 The following documents are essential for Texans.
 We will listen carefully to your needs and then prepare these documents accordingly:

 - Will to designate your beneficiaries, name your executor, and choose a guardian for your children if you and your spouse have both passed away or are incapacitated

 - Durable power of attorney for finances to designate someone to take care over your financial matters if you die or become incapacitated

 - Living will (advance directive) to spell out your end-of-life wishes

 - Medical power of attorney to name someone who will ensure that your healthcare wishes are honored

 As you describe your particular situation to us, we will pay careful attention so that we can word each document precisely as you wish and can help you make wise (and legal) decisions about who to name for power of attorney positions.

-Avoiding Probate in Texas
+Avoiding Probate in Houston